Hydrodilation Management of Frozen Shoulder Syndrome

 The hydrodilation is a mixture of saline, anti-inflammatories and local anaesthetic that is injected directly into the shoulder capsule.
 It works by stretching the shoulder capsule, creating more space for movement.
 The anti-inflammatories should reduce pain for a few weeks or months to give you a window where you can work with your therapist to improve the mobility and strengthen the muscles around it.

-Hydrodilation is a relatively low risk procedure (ask Dimitris for risks and %), with a 70% success rate at improving range of motion, and a 90% success rate at improving pain.
+Hydrodilation is a relatively low risk procedure, with a 70% success rate at improving range of motion, and a 90% success rate at improving pain.

 You could be seen within days or weeks, and the radiologist will assess your shoulder with guidance and background information from your therapist.
 They will likely perform an ultrasound to confirm the diagnosis of frozen shoulder, and if appropriate, the hydrodilation can be done there and then at the same appointment.

 You can start moving and stretching the shoulder straight away, and it is best to do these stretches every waking hour under the guidance of your therapist.
 You may expect to see your physiotherapist 2-3 times a week for the first month after injection for more hands-on manual therapy to continue stretching the joint as well as lots of stretching and strengthening exercises to continue working on it at home.
 It is important to push the shoulders into tolerable amounts of pain to gain the most benefit, and your therapist will help you to gain an understanding of your pain.